msargordi/GitHub_RAG/README.md

 The script accepts several optional arguments:
 ```
-- `--file_types`: List of file extensions to process.
-Default is `.py .md .ipynb .sh`.
+--file_types: List of file extensions to process.
+Default is .py .md .ipynb .sh.
-- `--chunk_size`: Chunk size for text splitting.
+--chunk_size: Chunk size for text splitting.
 Default is 250.
-- `--num_docs`: Number of best retrieved documents.
+--num_docs: Number of best retrieved documents.
 Default is 4.
-- `--model_name`: Name of the LLM model to use.
+--model_name: Name of the LLM model to use.
 Default is "codellama:7b".
 ```
 Example:
 ```